OddOneOut/bwp-google-xml-sitemaps/readme.txt

 == Frequently Asked Questions ==

+**Q: I choose not to display certain sitemaps but the sitemapindex still displays them?**

+What you see is actually a cached version of the sitemapindex.
+You can wait for it to be refreshed automatically or simply choose to 'Flush the Cache'.

+**Q: Is there anyway to rename sitemapindex.xml to sitemap.xml?**

+You don't have to.
+A visit to `http://example.com/sitemap.xml` will show you the same sitemapindex.
+This is done to make BWP GXS more compatible with blogs that have lots of real `robots.txt`.
+Please note that you must remove any real `sitemap.xml` file in your website's root for this feature to work.

 **Q: I got the error 'Content Encoding Error', what should I do?**

 If you are enabling this plugin's debug mode and/or WP_DEBUG, this error is very normal because the module you use might print errors on pages, thus corrupting your xml sitemaps.
 To view the actual errors without being greeted with the 'Content Encoding Error', please follow these steps: